dannsam/xenko-docs/manual/physics/script-a-trigger.md

     2b.
 If Game Studio asks if you want to reload the assemblies, click **Yes**.

-3. Open the script, replace its content with the following code, and build your solution:
+3. Open the script, replace its content with the following code, and save the file:

     ```
     using SiliconStudio.Xenko.Engine;